Skip To Content

 Create an ortho mapping workspace

-• Compile the tables in either *.csv format (before working in ArcGIS Pro) or ArcGIS table format, then load those tables when prompted by the ortho mapping workspace creation wizard.
+• Compile the tables in either CSV format (before working in ArcGIS Pro) or ArcGIS table format, and load those tables when prompted by the ortho mapping workspace creation wizard.

-• These tables can also be prepared before creating your workspace using the Build Frame and Camera Tables tool.
+• You can prepare these tables before creating your workspace using the Build Frame and Camera Tables tool.

 Note:

-While adding frame and camera tables, always select an appropriate DEM source.
-This will create a proper DEM link in the Raster Function chain of the mosaic dataset, and update the image as soon as block adjustment is successful.
-Without a DEM, even if the block adjustment results are good, it will not update the viewer and the mosaic will appear incorrect.
+While creating an aerial scanned workspace, it is recommended that you select an appropriate DEM source on the Data Loader Options page.
+This will create a proper DEM link in the Raster Function chain of the mosaic dataset and update the image as soon as block adjustment is successful.
+Without a DEM, even if the block adjustment results are good, it will not update the viewer and the dynamic mosaic will appear incorrect.

 Measure fiducials

-Once your ortho mapping workspace has been created, for best accuracy you should perform fiducial measurement to align each frame of film with the calibrated camera model.
+Once your ortho mapping workspace has been created, it is recommended that you perform fiducial measurement to align each frame of film with the calibrated camera model.
 For this step, you’ll use the Refine Interior Orientation button on the Ortho Mapping ribbon.

 Learn more about refining interior orientation using fiducials.